Gokarna, Karnataka: Legend

+The earliest legend of the city is set in the age of the Treta Yuga, in which Ravana (the rakshasa king of Lanka) reached Kailasha and performed rigorous penance to obtain the atmalinga from Shiva, as Ravana's mother expressed a keen desire to worship the atmalinga of Shiva.

+Gokarna was part of the Sodhe and Vijayanagara kingdoms.

 Location

 Gokarna is about 238 km north of Mangalore, 483 km from Bengaluru and about 59 km from Karwar.
-It is between the Gangavali and Agnashini rivers along the Karwar coast by the Arabian Sea.
+It is between the Gangavali and Aghanashini rivers along the Karwar coast by the Arabian Sea.
 It is 200 km north from the college towns of Suratkal and Manipal.

-Gokarna can be reached by buses and maxicabs from Kumta (30 km), Ankola (26 km), Karwar (59 km) and Bhatkal (88 km) on National Highway 66 (NH-66).
-Karnataka State Road Transport Corporation (KSRTC) runs long-journey buses from cities like Panaji, Bengaluru and Mangalore.
-Private buses (Vijayanand Roadlines - VRL, Sugama, Sea Bird, etc.) operate night journeys from the capital city of Bengaluru to Gokarna daily.

 It can be reached by Konkan Railway on the Mumbai to Mangalore route or Goa to Mangalore route.
 The railway station (called Gokarna Road) is 10 km from the town.
 The station has a retiring room at a nominal price.
 Many important trains like Matsyagandha Express, KSR Bengaluru Karwar Express, Poorna Express, Marusagar Express and Mangalore Local and DEMU local are the Daily Local Trains halt here.

 The nearest airports are Hubli Airport, Karnataka which has domestic flights only, Goa International Airport at Goa and Mangalore International Airport at Bajpe, Karnataka are the nearest airports to reach at Gokarna.

 Neighbouring villages are Bankikodla-Hanehalli, Sanikatta, Tadadi, Torke, Madangere, Maskeri, Adigone, Nelaguni and Bijjur.

 Climate

 Beaches

-The drive up the winding path that leads to Gokarna is scenic, with the rocky mountains and Western Ghats on one side and the Arabian Sea on the other.
-Gokarna is known for the beaches.
-The Gokarna main beach is in town and Kudle beach are west facing.
-Om beach, Half moon Beach, Paradise Beach (also known as Full moon) and Belekan beach are south facing.
+The Gokarna main beach is in town and Kudle beach faces west.
+Om beach, Half moon Beach, Paradise Beach (also known as Full moon) and Belekan beach are south facing.Nearby areas like Honnavar is famous for backwater boating as well as mangrove boardwalk and Karwar for watersports and adventures.

-The Gokarna beach forms the coast of the town and is followed by Main beach in northern direction while the other four beaches lie to the south.
-Gokarna Main Beach is mainly used by Indian pilgrims.
-Main Beach is a long open beach, known for surfing.
-Kudle and Om are around 6 km from Gokarna town along a muddy hill; they are accessible by rickshaw or foot.
-Half moon and Paradise are beyond Om beach and are accessible only by trekking or boat.
-Om beach is named so because it is shaped like the auspicious ॐ Om symbol.
-Om beach is a naturally Om-shaped beach, it attracts local tourists on weekends.
-It has a few shacks and eateries, and also boat service to other beaches.
+Lifeguards and security measures

+Community locals have demanded rescue measures and extra security after lifeguards rescued seven people including two foreign tourists have been rescued from drowning on Gokarna beach.
+The police have installed CCTV cameras and mics in all the beaches of Gokarna.

+Education

+Bhadrakali High School in Melinkeli was founded in 1946.
+A notable alumnus of the school is cancer research scientist, Narayan Sadashiv Hosmane.